 Obsessive-compulsive disorder (OCD) affects one percent of the population in the United States, controlling their lives to varying degrees.
 If OCD is interfering with your overall wellness, the caring providers at Hope Mental Health can help.
-Both Satu H. Woodland, PMHCNS-BC, APRN, teaches adults and children in the Boise, Idaho, area, to better manage OCD through behavioral training and coping techniques.
+Both Satu H. Woodland, PMHCNS-BC, APRN, teaches adults and children in the Meridian and Boise, Idaho, areas, to better manage OCD through behavioral training and coping techniques.
 To break free from OCD, call or use the online booking feature.

 Obsessive-compulsive disorder or OCD is an anxiety disorder that contains two elements: Obsessions and compulsions (more on these below).
 OCD typically comes on in childhood or adolescence, and the average age of symptom development is 19 years old.
 The condition affects women more than men, but not by much.

 There’s no known cause of OCD, but ongoing research has unearthed connections to genetics, brain function and structure, and environment.